KankakeeCommunityCollege/tuition-and-aid/_tabs/student-employment.md

 * have a high school or GED diploma
 * be eligible to work in the United States
-* be enrolled in six or more credit hours during the fall and spring semesters (enrollment in summer classes is optional)
+* be enrolled half-time
-* complete a Free Application for Federal Student Aid (FAFSA). *Even if you believe you wouldn't qualify for financial aid grants, you might qualify for Federal Work Study programs which would make you eligible for more student jobs at KCC.*
+* complete a Free Application for Federal Student Aid (FAFSA). *Even if you believe you wouldn't qualify for financial aid grants, you might qualify for Federal Work Study programs.*

 ## Apply online
 {: .typography__h2}